themeskult/wp-reading-time/README.txt

 e.g.

-1. Upload `wp-reading-time.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-reading-time/` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done!